lucienl100/fractal-landscape-generator/README.md

 <img src="Images/sunspinning.gif"  width="500" >

 Here is the update method in the script that determines the movement of the sun.
-We made it by default shorten the night duration and togglable in game.
+We made it by default shorten the night duration and the movement toggleable during play.
 ```c#
 // If C pressed stop sun
 if (Input.GetKeyDown(KeyCode.C))